rh-openshift-ansible-better-together/dev-track/README.md

 ## 8 Back up the MySQL Database
 ### 8.1 MysqlBackup Overview
 If you recall, the operator that we created earlier contains a role called `mysqlbackup`.
-This role is capable of taking both ad-hoc and timed hot, logical backups of the MySQL database.
+This role is capable of taking both ad-hoc and scheduled hot, logical backups of the MySQL database.
 The backup is triggered when a `MysqlBackup` CR is created in the project.

 Check out the `mysql-operator/deploy/crds/mysqlbackup/mysqlbackup_cr.yaml` resource and notice its `spec:` stanza.
 Key/value pairs under `spec:` are defined as extra vars to the Ansible role.
 Notice how this CR has an `interval_minutes: 0` defined on its spec.
 This passes the `interval_minutes` var to the role, which tells Ansible to take a backup every x number of minutes.
 In this case, the role is configured to interpret 0 interval_minutes as an ad-hoc backup.
 Let's keep the CR the way it is for now.